yongyizang/GSound-SIR/README.md

 [Paper Link](https://arxiv.org/abs/2503.17866)

+## Updates
+07/10/2025: There was a critical bug in both auralizer and the ray generator.
+The ray generator does not output listener directions in the output SIR, and the auralizer was using the listener position rather than their directions for calculation.
+Thanks to [@FEAfeatherTHER](https://github.com/FEAfeatherTHER) for spotting this bug!

 **Important licensing information**: This repository is developed on the basis of GSound and PyGSound, which follow their respective license.
 See [license](https://github.com/GAMMA-UMD/pygsound/tree/master?tab=License-1-ov-file) for details.